sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/deel.md

 #### How often does the exchange rate get updated for compensation?

-The exchange rate is based on a 12 month trailing average, but and it's only updated when there is a change to compensation - for example, Merit or Promotion or Band adjustment.
+The amount specified as compensation in your Deel contract is based on an exchange rate calculated based on the 12-month trailing average.
+Exchange rates are updated when there is a change to compensation, such as a Merit or Promotion or Band adjustment.

 #### What does the onboarding process look like?